AMF, a natural symbiotic fungus increases fertilizer efficiency

-Evologics patented Hairy root production process enables the production of AMF in a Bioreactor.
+Evologics patented Hairy root production process enables the production of AMF in a bioreactor.
 This bioreactor can be scaled up instead of the usual upnumbering.
 With this approach, very little manual labor is needed.
 This design allows to tap into the benefits of the economy of scale and yields in a production at disruptive costs.
 At the same time, the sterile production conditions enable the product to free of contaminants.
-I house quality control assures matching concentrations needed for the end product.
+In house quality control assures matching concentrations needed for the end product.

 Evologic AMF product

 This approach allows to use the economy of scale since the amount of manual labor stays constant even for a production run at > 50m3.
 Hereby, we are transferring bioprocess control and -optimization routines originating from pharma industry to achieve high product quality.